Mission Statement

 Introduction

 We have developed this page to help you better understand the process of obtaining an Air Pollution Permit in the San Joaquin Valley Air Basin.
-Basic information regarding a number air pollution rules and standards are included here, but it is not intended to serve as a substitute for the District’s Rulebook that contains air pollution regulations.
-The Rulebook is available from any District office or through our subscription service.
+Basic information regarding a number air pollution rules and standards are included here, but it is not intended to serve as a substitute for the District’s Rule that contains air pollution regulations.
 Go to our Rules and Regulations page to download free copies of individual District rules.

 In addition, we encourage potential applicants to contact one of our regional business assistance offices.
 Our small business assistance engineers can help you every step of the way towards obtaining your Air Pollution Permit.